ELoH provides vital support for children who have lost their limbs through war, accidents, and lack of access to medical care.

 Thousands of young amputees in developing countries suffer every day, with little or no access to vital medical assistance, social support or education.
 As a result, they face life-threatening infections, struggle to move around, and are isolated from society.

-Inspired by the resilience and courage of Pollyanna Hope, who lost her leg aged two in a terrible bus collision in the UK, ELoH’s mission is to bring hope and opportunity to some of the most vulnerable child amputees in the world.
-Through the generosity of our supporters, we have already changed the lives of over 250 child amputees in Tanzania, Sierra Leone and Liberia, and have trained an orthopaedic surgeon who has treated over 1,000 young disabled patients.
+Inspired by the resilience and courage of Pollyanna Hope, who lost her leg aged two in a bus collision in the UK, ELoH’s mission is to bring hope and opportunity to some of the most vulnerable child amputees in the world.
+Through the generosity of our supporters, we have already changed the lives of over 250 child amputees in Tanzania, Sierra Leone, Liberia, and India.

 Each ELoH project is tailored to the specific situation of child amputees in the countries we work in, utilising local knowledge in the application of ELoH’s expertise in amputee health.
 We aim to promote both physical and social mobility for our beneficiaries, and our activities always include the provision of prosthetics and physiotherapy.